 Remove Any Flammable Or Dangerous Items Around The Furnace

-During the summer, many people use their furnace area for storage, but this can be extremely dangerous.
-Make sure the area around your furnace is clear from any items or debris to keep you and your family safe all through the winter.
+Many people use their furnace area for storage during the summer, but this can be extremely dangerous.
+Ensure the area around your furnace is clear from any items or debris to keep you and your family safe all through the winter.

 Change The Air Filter